dixie-chick/US_Insurance_Premiums_Analysis/README.md

 # US_Insurance_Premiums_Analysis
+With US Health Insurance more complex than ever, digital tranformation to make predictions based on input can deliver more clear results to predict insurance premiums.
+This dataset uses Age, Sex, BMI, Number of Children, Smoker and Region using Linear Regression to create a machine learning model.

 ## Foundations Segment 1
 - Decide on a topic for the project—think of a question that can be answered using data.